-We are a registered not for profit charity in Kamloops providing assistance with housing, health, life-skills, and community-based support with the goal of getting individuals to achieve greater independence and value their positive contributions to society.
+We are a registered not for profit charity in Kamloops providing assistance with housing, health, life-skills, and community-based support.

 What does JHS do?